vivqu/vivqu.github.io/_posts/2022-09-25-outdated-apps.md

 *WorldAnimals is now available for another three years (hopefully).*

 <br />
 I still love mobile development--a large part of my engineering career has been building mobile apps of all sizes, for small hobby side projects and for huge unicorn companies.
 I am proud of WorldAnimals and want to make sure it's still available for download.
-But this outdated policy will make me seriously think twice about building fun, experimental mobile apps on iOS in the future.
+But this outdated policy will make me seriously think twice about building fun, experimental apps on iOS in the future.

 <hr class="section-divider" />